List of Rocky characters: Danny "Stuntman" Wheeler

 Danny "Stuntman" Wheeler is a heavyweight boxer from Los Angeles.
 He is the undefeated World Champion (WBA, WBC, Ring Magazine Champion) and #2 pound-for-pound boxer in the world behind "Pretty" Ricky Conlan.
 He fights Donnie Creed in a sparring session at Delphi Gym, where Donnie's father Apollo had also trained.
-Wheeler knocks Donnie out in under a minute, taking Donnie' Ford Mustang that was placed on the line.
+Wheeler knocks Donnie out in under a minute, taking Donnie's Ford Mustang that was placed on the line.
 He is scheduled to fight "Pretty" Ricky Conlan for the titles but the fight is cancelled after Conlan breaks Wheeler's jaw at the weigh-ins.
 Wheeler attempts to sue Conlan and the WBC for the incident.

 Three years later, Donnie defeats Wheeler for the WBC Heavyweight Championship and gets his Mustang back.

 Danny "Stuntman" Wheeler is portrayed by Andre Ward.

 Leo "The Lion" Sporino

 Leo "The Lion" Sporino is an Italian-American light heavyweight boxer in Creed.
 Mentored by his father Pete Sporino at Mighty Mick's Boxing Gym, Leo participated in the 2012 U.S. Olympic team and is ranked #4 light heavyweight in the world.
 He is in the running for a championship run, but is knocked out in the second round of his match with Donnie Creed.

-Leo "The Lion" Sporino is portrayed by Gabriel Rosado.
+Leo "The Lion" Sporino is portrayed by a real-life boxer Gabriel Rosado.